apache/arrow/docs/source/cpp/compute.rst

 ~~~~~~~~~~~~~~~~~~~~
 Pairwise functions are unary vector functions that perform a binary operation on
 a pair of elements in the input array, typically on adjacent elements.
 The n-th
-output is computed by applying the binary operation on the n-th and (n-p)-th,
+output is computed by applying the binary operation to the n-th and (n-p)-th inputs,
 where p is the period.
-The default period is 1.
-The period can also be negative.
+The default period is 1, in which case the binary
+operation is applied to adjacent pairs of inputs.
+The period can also be
+negative, in which case the n-th output is computed by applying the binary
+operation to the n-th and (n+abs(p))-th inputs.

 +------------------------+-------+----------------------+----------------------+--------------------------------+----------+
 | Function name          | Arity | Input types          | Output type          | Options class                  | Notes    |